jamesscottbrown/cv/cv.md

 * 2014: **DTC mini-project 2**, on 'Applications of cell-cell communication to Synthetic Biology', supervised by **Prof. Antonis Papachristodoulou** (Department of Engineering Science, University of Oxford).
 This involved modelling novel synthetic circuits that exploited quorum sensing systems.

 * 2013: Software Developer Intern at **The MathWorks**.
 Prototyped a web GUI using JavaScript and the Dojo toolkit.
-Also implemented a new graph layout and improved GUI for a dependency graph viewer.
+Also implemented a new graph layout and improved GUI for a dependency graph viewer in Java.

 * 2012: Student placement with **Dr Madan Babu Mohan's** group at the MRC Laboratory of Molecular Biology.
 Constructed a website to visualise and compare networks of non-covalent interactions within proteins.
 I implemented the front-end in JavaScript with D3.js, and the backend in C++.
 This project resulted in a paper in *Nature Structural & Molecular Biology*.